-At closing, the trustee will open a bank account with SCH on behalf of the issuer: the treasury account.
-This account will hold the reserve fund, all the collections made during the three months before a note payment date, and any other amounts in connection with the mortgage loans and unsecured loans.
+At closing, the trustee will open the treasury account with SCH on the issuer's behalf.
+This will hold the reserve fund, the funds available for the amortization of the class A2 notes until Nov.
+20, 2008, all the collections made during the three months before a note payment date, and any other amounts in connection with the mortgage loans and unsecured loans.